-Chairman, TIA Board of Director
+Chairman, TIA Board of Directors

-Vice-Chairman, TIA Board of Directors
+Vice-Chairman / Chairman-elect, TIA Board of Directors

 Secretary-Treasurer, TIA Board of Directors

 Shirley Price is President and Chief Operating Officer of Funrise Toy Corporation, an industry leader in the manufacturing and distribution of the most popular toys for children of all ages.
 She started her toy industry career with Funrise in 1987, the same year the company was founded, and has held several senior management positions within the organization.
 In addition to managing the operations for a company that goes through the entire creative process of designing and manufacturing toys, Price leads all strategic planning and business development initiatives, including partnerships with other major toy companies and licensors.

 Price is very involved in charitable causes.
 For 10 years, she organized Funrise’s “Toy Run For Kids,” an annual toy drive that brought the largest single donation of toys to Children’s Hospital of Los Angeles.
 She was the founding co-chair of the Toy Industry Foundation’s Toy Bank Committee when it was created in 2004 and continues to sit as a member of the group.

 An active member of the Toy Industry Association (TIA), Price was elected to the Board of Directors in February of 2010.

 She also holds the position of Chair of the Toy of the Year (TOTY) Award Committee and is past co-chair of the PlayCon Committee.
 She is also a member of Women In Toys and received the Wonder Woman In Toys Award for Manufacturing in 2011.